Editor’s Note: This study was originally published in August 2018.

 8. Billings, MT

 Montana’s largest city cracks the top 10.
 If you had bought a home here in 1993, odds are that you would have seen pretty good returns.
 From then until 2017, the average home price increased by 178%.
 While those returns are not as high as other cities on this list, you could invest here without too much concern.
-The odds of finding yourself underwater on your mortgage were almost nonexistent in Billings, according to data from the Federal Housing Administration.
+The odds of finding yourself underwater on your mortgage were particularly low in Billings, according to data from the Federal Housing Administration.

 9. Denver-Aurora-Lakewood, CO